DotaPie/cat-monitoring/README.md

 - if you wish to upload to google drive, linux with gui is required (for google account authentication via browser)
 - recording is handled by motion package
 - video uploading is handled by python script (using google API or FTP lib)
+- TODO:
+	- run motion in background (this is simple, only change *daemon* to *on* in /etc/motion/motion.conf)
+	- run python script in background (I have issues running python in background while keeping it in venv)

 Thank you motion (https://motion-project.github.io/) for motion detection package and NeuralNine (https://www.youtube.com/@NeuralNine) for provided example code on how to upload to google drive with python.